ansidd/ansidd.github.io/projects.md

 ### Sign Language Alphabet Recognizer

 Developed a sign language translation system that would detect and recognise the signs representing alphabets in sign language made in a webcam feed and outputs it on the screen.
-We created our own database and trained an SVM model with it.
+We had created our own database and trained an SVM Classifier model with it.

 **Collaborators:** <a href="https://www.linkedin.com/in/bhavya-97/">Bhavya Jain</a>